Arthur-Morris/Sublinear-time-graph-coloring/README.md

 By spiting the algorithm up into rounds i am hoping to improve performance by avoiding sampling colours that are not needed, keeping the conflict sets small. this will also avoid the need for hole patching.

 i will also test if pair quires significantly improve performance.

+dev log:

+week one:
+re read the paper. re familiarized myself with the algorithm and the old code. a potential employer is having a problem with Dijkstra's algorithm so i am putting this on hold to investigate Dijkstra's algorithm.

 Citations:Sublinear Algorithms for (Δ+1) Vertex Coloring.
 By: Sepehr Assadi, Yu Chen, Sanjeev Khanna.
 Published 2018. available at: arxiv.org/abs/1807.08886